Your Guide to Renewing Green Card in the US

 - If needed, pay the filing fee.

-- Submit the application either online or by mail.
+- Apply either online or by mail.

 If you select a private company to take care of this immigrant visa job, you will have to send the completed government forms directly to USCIS and any other government agency.
 You will have to take care of the other supporting documents on your own.
 That’s why it is recommended to consult with an attorney first.